Listen

 1. Purpose and scope of this Privacy Statement

-At ING, we understand that your personal data is important for you.
+At ING, we understand that your personal data is important to you.
 This Privacy Statement explains in a simple and transparent way what personal data we collect, record, store, use and process and how.
-Our approach can be summarised as: the right people use the right data for the right purpose.
+When handling your data, we seek to ensure that the right people are using the right data for the right purpose.

 This Privacy Statement applies to

-• All past, present and prospective ING customers who are individuals (“you”).
+• All past, present and prospective ING customers who are individuals.
 This includes one-person businesses, legal representatives or contact persons acting on behalf of our corporate customers.

 We obtain your personal data in the following ways:

-• You share it with us when you become a customer, register for our online services, complete an online form, sign a contract with ING, use our products and services, contact us through one of our channels or visit our websites.
+• Directly from you when you become a customer, register for our online services, complete a form, sign a contract with ING, use our products and services, contact us through one of our channels.

-• From other available sources such as debtor registers, land registers, commercial registers, registers of association, the online or traditional media, publicly available sources or other companies within ING or third parties such as payment or transaction processors, credit agencies, other financial institutions, commercial companies, or public authorities.
+• From other available sources such as debtor registers, land registers, commercial registers, registers of association, the online or traditional media, cookies and comparable technologies via our websites and apps, publicly available sources or other ING companies or third parties such as payment or transaction processors, credit agencies, other financial institutions, commercial companies, or public authorities.

 2. The types of personal data we process